dynamictulip/MutationTestingTalk/.demo/01-Intro/notes.md

-# Disclaimer
+# 1 - Disclaimer

-- This talk contains .NET code (and it is not good .NET code!)
+- Don't judge me on the code!
-- Mutation testing isn't just for .NET
+- There are mutation tools available for many languages (or if you have a sudden passion for mutation testing and tons of spare time you could always roll your own!)

-# But first... let's talk about ordinary testing
+# 2 - But first... let's talk about code